CartoDB/mobile-cordova-samples/README.md

 ### Setup

-* `cordova restore` – Platforms and plugins are automatically restored from config.xml when the 'cordova prepare' command is run.
+* `cordova prepare` – Platforms and plugins are automatically restored from config.xml when the 'cordova prepare' command is run.
 * `cordova run android` & `cordova run ios` – automatically locates an available device and runs the app (prefers real device to emulator/simulator)

 ###### *NB!* If installing iOS plugin for the first time, you need to change compiler flags the Cordova project's XCode project